-Foraminal Narrowing of the Lumbar Spine
+Foraminal narrowing of the lumbar spine

-Foraminal narrowing of the lumbar spine is typically a gradual, degenerative process that may ultimately result in lower back pain and neuropathic symptoms in the lower body, including sciatica.
-Foraminal narrowing, also known as foraminal stenosis, can also go entirely undetected if the passages do not narrow to the point that they constrict the nerve roots or the spinal cord.
+Also called foraminal stenosis, foraminal narrowing of the lumbar spine is typically a gradual, degenerative process that may ultimately result in lower back pain and neuropathic symptoms in the lower body, including sciatica.
+However, this condition can also go undetected if the passages do not narrow to the point that they constrict the nerve roots or the spinal cord.

 - Inflamed soft tissue